eldada/command-examples/artifactory/README.md

 # -c <num>: Number of multiple requests to perform at a time.
 Default is one request at a time.
 # -n <num>: Number of requests to perform for the benchmarking session.
 The default is to just perform a single request which usually leads to non-representative benchmarking results.

-# 10 concurrent downloads with a total of 1000 requests
+# 10 concurrent downloads with a total of 1000 requests (basic auth)
 ab -A admin:password -c 10 -n 1000 http://localhost/artifactory/example-repo-local/example-file.bin

-# Use a token instead of basic auth to download
+# Using an access token instead of basic auth to download
 ab -H "Authorization: Bearer ${TOKEN}" -c 10 -n 1000 http://localhost/artifactory/example-repo-local/example-file.bin
 ```